-- High school diploma or G.E.D. supplemented by specialized certified training and classes in helicopter and aircraft repair, including factory training on aircraft and/or engine maintenance for category and class aircraft used by LVMPD.
+- High school diploma or G.E.D. supplemented by specialized training and classes in helicopter and aircraft repair.

-- Possession of a current FAA Airframe and Powerplant Certificate.
-Candidates will be required to submit a copy in the form of an attachment, (both front and back) of this Certificate with the online application.
+- Possession of a current Airframe and Powerplant Certificate issued by the Federal Aviation Administration.
+Candidates will be required to submit a copy, in the form of an attachment, (both front and back) of this Certificate with the online application.

-- Possession of, or ability to obtain, an appropriate, valid driver license.
+- Possession of, or ability to obtain, an appropriate, valid Nevada driver license.